assen-totin/cdn/README.md

 ## MySQL

+This transport is only useful when request type is set to `mysql`.

 Set the DSN in the configuration option `cnd_db_dsn` using the following syntax: `host:port:username:password:database`.
 If you host is `localhost`, you may put the full path to the Unix socket instead of port number.

 ## Oracle

+This transport is only useful when request type is set to `oracle`.

 Set the DSN in the configuration option `cnd_db_dsn` just like you would do for MySQL above; field `host` should be a valid TNS record with a hostname and a service, typically in the format `hostname/service` fields `port` and `database` are ignored.